 Also, think of an iceberg.
 The tip is only visible above the surface of the water, but the iceberg can extend for quite a long while beneath the waves.
 Endometriosis lesions do the same.
 Who knows what’s lurking beneath the surface.
 And if the entire iceberg – um, Endometriosis lesion – isn’t removed, it may resurface.

 Studies have shown that women who undergo excision surgery of Endometriosis lesions have less painful periods, less painful bowel movements, and chronic pelvic pain than women who underwent ablation.
 Studies also indicate that painful sex levels remain about the same for both excision and ablation surgeries.

-In the end, it’s not all about the type of surgery or the tools used – it boils down to the skill level of the surgeon and their method of dealing with Endometriosis.
+In the end, it’s not only about the type of surgery or the tools used – it boils down to the skill level of the surgeon and their method of dealing with Endometriosis.
 How competent are they?
 Do they do excision or ablation?
 How often do they perform excision surgeries?
 What’s their recurrence rate among patients?
 Ask questions!
 Get answers!
 Be comfortable and confident with your surgeon’s skills.